tomoyukif/MCPtaggR/README.md

 MCPtaggR also needs MUMmer for the collinear block detection.
 Please visit the [MUMmer webpage](https://mummer4.github.io/install/install.html).

+Subread and MUMmer have to be executable from you R environment.
+Please check the Prerequisites section in the [vignette](https://tomoyukif.github.io/MCPtaggR/) for more information.

 ## Installation
 You can install `MCPtaggR` from the GitHub repository.
 ```